vfrenkel/cia_factscrape/readme.txt

 Used Python's standard library urllib module to fetch data from factbook urls.

-The program does require that you know roughly what you're looking for. (e.g. that the continent a country is in will be listed under it's location description, if it's landlocked that will be listed under coastline, etc.) The advantage of this approach is that you can query just about any attribute/value pair you can think of (flexible!)
+The program does require that you know roughly what you're looking for. (e.g. that the continent a country is in will be listed under it's location description, if it's landlocked that will be listed under coastline, etc.) The advantage of this approach is that you can query just about any attribute/value pair you can think of (flexible)